albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-001`
     -   **Title:** Upgrade core representation generation component from mixedbread to Core Logic.
     -   **Status:** `Resolved`
-    -   **Description:** To improve representation quality and performance, the core representation generation component was upgraded from `mxbai-embed-large-v1` to `Core Logic-Embedding-0.6B-Data`.
+    -   **Description:** To improve representation quality and performance, the core representation generation component was upgraded from `Representation Component V1` to `Core Logic-Representation-0.6B-Data`.
 This required updating component download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded representation context size in `engine_worker.py` to support the new component's 32k context window.
 Additional changes were made to `database.py` and `file_indexer.py` to handle the new representation format, and `requirements.txt` was updated with new dependencies.

 -   **ID:** `CORE-FEAT-002`
     -   **Title:** Added content pass into the database for local document fetching.